GmbH & Co. KG – all information on the legal form

 7. Liability, responsibilities, risk distribution

 8. GmbH & Co.
-KG – Taxation
+KG – taxation

 9. Advantages, disadvantages, naming

-This exposes the general partners, i.e. the persons behind the limited liability company, to a lower liability risk.
-Those who establish such a form of company can thus benefit from the advantages of raising the capital of a KG and at the same time achieve the limitation of liability characteristic of a GmbH & Co.KG.
+This means that the general partners, i.e. the people behind the GmbH, are exposed to a lower liability risk.
+Anyone who founds this type of company can therefore benefit from the advantages of raising the capital of a KG and at the same time achieve the limitation of liability that is characteristic of a GmbH & Co.

 Composition – parties involved